sofiabsilva/100-days-of-code/log.md

 ### Day 66: July 5, 2018
 #### :mortar_board: Learning

 **Today's Progress**: Didn't get much time to code again today...
 Learned some more ES6 features and started Day 2 of #JavaScript30 ...
 It'll be more like a Day 2.5 for me 'cause I really don't feel like I can complete it today without rushing it.
-Got started with changing some of the CSS though.
+Got started with changing some of the CSS though, like setting the clock hands in the middle (pointing at 12) using a different method than appliying the transform: rotate(90deg) that wes bos used.

 ### Day 67: July 6, 2018
 #### :mortar_board: Learning and Building